dmjohnsson23/Ordain/README.md

 }
 ```

 The actual concrete data types a target will use to represent these types is up to the target.
 A target in a language with multiple list and/or mapping types could choose to represent that data in whichever concrete implementation makes sense, or expose the choice to the user.
-By contrast, a relational database target would likely need to create a secondary reference table to store the data, as relational database systems do not have a native list or mapping datatype.
+By contrast, a relational database target would likely need to create a secondary reference table to store the data, or serialize the data as a string.

 Targets may also choose to treat inline types differently than named types.
 For example, a database engine might implement named types as foreign keys, but inline types merely as additional columns in the outer table.